Shahid-Mohammed-Shaikbepari/NS-3-Saturation-Throughput-in-IEEE-802.11/README.md

      * To run this function :
      * [Throughput,Throughput_perNode] = bianchi_analysisCaseB(cwMin,N)
      * enter cwMin = 63 and N = any number of nodes, cwMax in the function is taken as 1023 ( m = 10).

+### Results
+The results have been described in detail in the 'NS-3 Saturation Throughput.pdf' file with images and explanation